appsody/appsody-operator/doc/user-guide.md

         name: env-secrets
 ```

 Use `envFrom` to define all data in a `ConfigMap` or a `Secret` as environment variables in a container.
-Keys from `ConfigMap` or `Secret` resources, become environment variable name in your container.
+Keys from `ConfigMap` or `Secret` resources become environment variable name in your container.

 ### High availability